LeBron, Kyrie and the complicated history of black fathers and sons

 Their actual fatherhood experiences have been very different.

 James was born to Gloria James when she was 16.
-His father, Anthony McClelland, didn’t stick around, and James has zero relationship with his dad.
+His father didn’t stick around, and James had zero relationship with his dad.
 He responded to this void by willing himself to become not only the greatest basketball player on the planet but also a husband, father of three children, philanthropist and role model.

 Irving’s father, Drederick Irving, was a star basketball player at Boston University, where he met his wife, Elizabeth.
 Drederick Irving played professionally in Australia, where Kyrie was born.
 Kyrie’s mother died when he was 4 years old, and Drederick, who had been abandoned by his own father, raised Kyrie and a daughter by himself.